How to Plant Trees and Bushes

 Step 5 – Stake the Tree

-To give the new tree extra support, we want to stake the tree to protect it from the prevailing winds, which in our part of the world come from the south.
-This means you’ll put a stake on the south side and on the north side of the tree.
+To give the new tree support, stake the tree to protect it from the prevailing winds, which in our part of the world come from the south.
 Drive the stakes into firm, undisturbed soil.
-Run the wire through a hose or a tube so that it doesn’t damage the tree.
-You’ll need have the tree staked for the first couple of growing seasons.
+Run the support wire through a protective tube or strap so that it doesn’t damage the tree.
+The tree should be tethered to the stakes with adequate tension to allow some free movement in all directions, while preventing it from falling over in heavy winds..
+Remove all stakes, wires and straps after the first full growing season.

 Step 6 – Water and Feed the Plant!